 Let’s get this out of the way: your primary LSAT prep books should be the official LSAC PrepTests.
 By using actual released LSATs, you are giving yourself the best opportunity to familiarize yourself with real questions.
 But simply taking LSAT practice tests without getting learning strategy is not an effective use of your time.
-Whether you’re preparing by yourself or working with one of our LSAT tutors, you’ll want to know how to make use of the best LSAT prep from non-official sources.
+Whether you’re preparing by yourself or working with one of our online LSAT tutors, you’ll want to know how to make use of the best LSAT prep from non-official sources.
 We’ve compiled a mini-review of the best LSAT prep books and LSAT practice tests.
 Spoiler alert: PowerScore is going to be your new best friend.

 Best LSAT Prep for Logic Games